 This type of operation overloads the tablet that stores the frequently used row.

-It can also cause a row to exceed its size limit, since a cell's previous values
+It can also cause a row to exceed its size limit, because a cell's previous

 Instead, store one value per row, using a row key that contains the type of